eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 In this Path, you, as a provider, will create a Digital Product Passport (DPP) for a specific Part of the Arena-X Car.
 For this purpose, you will use <a href="https://insomnia.rest/" target="_blank">Insomnia</a>, a user-friendly tool for sending and receiving HTTP requests.

 > [!Tip]
-> If the installation still has to be done, follow this <a href="https://docs.insomnia.rest/insomnia/get-started" target="_blank">Get Started Guide</a> from Insomnia.
+> If the installation still has to be done, follow this <a href="https://docs.insomnia.rest/insomnia/get-started" target="_blank" rel="noopener noreferrer">Get Started Guide</a> from Insomnia.

 ## Pre-Step - Setting Up the Environment